net-partner-011-ab/code-crafter/README.md

 #### 1. To connect Contentful CMS and AWS SES with the application (Required step)

 Copy `.env.local.example` in the project root to `.env.local` and edit your preferences.
+It is necessary to create access keys and tokens in AWS and Contentful, they can't be left blank as shown in the example below, otherwise the application won't work.
+Links for AWS and Contentful can be found below in the documentation section.

 Example:

 ```dotenv